kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 '*Processing pipeline is completed!*'.

-.. tip:: All the output messages of SEPIA will be displayed on the Matlab comman window.
+.. tip:: All the output messages of SEPIA will be displayed on the Matlab command window.
 Make sure you check the command window before clicking the **Start** button again!

 Check the output (should be in *~/qsm_tutorial/data/output_unwrap/*), in the terminal type: